 Great Southern Bank

-Most users are able to transact smoothly, although some may experience occasional delays, reviews, or verification calls — especially on their first transfers or when sending larger amounts.
+Most users transact without major issues, although occasional delays or verification calls can still occur, especially for first-time transfers or larger amounts.

 Banks that are less crypto-friendly

-Commonwealth Bank (CBA): Strict $10,000 per month cap on payments to crypto exchanges.
-Transactions are often delayed for 24 hours and may be held or declined.
+Applies a $10,000 monthly cap on payments to crypto exchanges.
+Transfers are delayed for 24 hours.Bankwest (CBA owned)

-HSBC: Imposes a blanket ban on all payments to crypto exchanges.
+Imposes a blanket ban on payments to crypto exchanges.

 Key tips for banking with crypto

-Stay informed: Banks may change their crypto policies without notice.
-Always check with your bank for the most up-to-date information.
+Banks may adjust their crypto policies without notice.
+It’s a good idea to check with your bank if you experience new limits or delays.

-Have a backup option: If your primary bank becomes restrictive, consider opening an account with a more supportive bank.
+If your primary bank becomes restrictive, opening an account with a more supportive bank can help avoid interruptions.